June 11, 2013

-- Drink Up! – Whey may be a bit of an acquired tasted but I actually enjoy its tang.
+- Drink Up! – The acidic tang of whey may be a bit of an acquired tasted but I actually find it refreshing.
 Cultured whey has pro-biotics that can help balance the microflora in your gut as an extra bonus to the protein. (see Booze it Up below)

 - Bathe in It? – Now this I have to admit I haven’t tried, but I’ve been assured by a true Swiss Miss who studied cheesemaking with the pros in the alps that it softens your skin like nothing else.
 Worth a shot??

 - Booze it Up! – There are so many ways to get creative with whey.
 Inspired by my awesome homesteading buddy Heidi Kooy of Itty Bitty Farm in the City, who brought a whey-based lemonade to a potluck, I turned my extra whey into a martini I dubbed “Lemon Meringue Pie”.
 Vodka, limoncello (if you have it), lemon juice and whey mixed together made a lovely, almost (but not quite) creamy drink reminiscent of its namesake.
 Equally tasty with lime – try it!

 - Ricotta – Many people ask about making ricotta from leftover whey.
-If you made mozzarella using a culture then you must do this -it’s the ultimate re-use.
+If you made cheese using a culture then you must do this -it’s the ultimate re-use.
 You still end up with some whey to use up, but you get some additional cheese from it.
-Keep in mind, however, that if you made mozzarella by adding acid (like citric acid), you won’t be able to get ricotta out of just heating the whey – you’ll need to add an acid like vinegar or lemon juice to get the tiny ricotta curds.
+Keep in mind, however, that if you made simple cheese by adding acid (like citric acid, lemon juice or vinegar), you won’t be able to get ricotta out of just heating the whey – you’ll need to add an acid like vinegar or lemon juice to get the tiny ricotta curds.

 - Freeze for later – You can always freeze your whey for later.
 I recommend splitting it into smaller, manageable batches and freezing separately.
 It will keep in the freezer for up to 6 months, possibly longer.